iltuoconsulenteit/DocCropper-Test/README.md

 - `points`: coordinates of the 4 corners (TL, TR, BR, BL)
 - `image_file`: the uploaded file

-After all images are processed, choose how many images appear on each page, how they are scaled and whether the PDF is in portrait or landscape orientation, then use the **Export PDF** button to download it.
+After all images are processed, choose how many images appear on each page, how they are scaled, the page orientation and the image arrangement.
+A small preview updates to reflect your choices before you use **Export PDF** to download.
 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 Place your own images inside `static/logos/` and reference them from `static/index.html`.
 The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
 If these files are missing, the placeholders will be used automatically.
 Default preferences for language, PDF layout, page orientation and scaling are stored in `settings.json`.
 Any change you make through the interface is saved back to this file via the `/settings` API.